Splash into better hearing with our waterproof** solutions!

 The cost can be a barrier for some, but ultimately, it’s important to get the hearing care you need, when you need it.
 Here are a few things to consider as you examine your budget and your needs:

 Over-the-counter (OTC) hearing aids became available in the U.S. in 2022, following a final rule from the Food and Drug Administration (FDA).
-The intent was to create greater access to lower-cost hearing aids and enable people to purchase their devices from more locations.
+The intent was to create affordable and more accessible hearing aids without consulting a hearing healthcare professional

 Though OTC hearing aids may offer some support for those with mild to moderate hearing loss looking for a less costly option, they don’t offer the same customization, support and targeted hearing loss support that would be found in traditional prescription hearing aids.